sduale01/gallery-app/README.md

 - [x] Create a new component called GalleryItems.js for each item.
 - [x] A conditional render is added to galleryitem to show description once image is clicked.
+- [x] When like button is pressed, the like counter is incremented by 1.